HIV-1 protease: Evolution and resistance

 Due to the high mutation rates of retroviruses, especially due to mutationally sensitive regions (notably the region containing the catalytic triad sequence), and considering that changes to a few amino acids within HIV protease can render it much less visible to an inhibitor, the active site of this enzyme can change rapidly when under the selective pressure of replication-inhibiting drugs.
+Despite most of known resistant mutations can affect the stability of the HIV-1 PR, this protein could still perform its catalytic activity, sometimes facilitated by compensatory mutations.

 Two types of mutations are generally associated with increasing drug resistance: "major" mutations and "secondary" mutations.
 Major mutations involve a mutation on the active site of HIV-1 PR, preventing the selective inhibitors from binding it.
 Secondary mutations refer to molecular changes on the periphery of the enzyme due to prolonged exposure of similar chemicals, potentially affecting inhibitor specificity for HIV-1 PR.

 One approach to minimizing the development of drug-resistance in HIV is to administer a combination of drugs which inhibit several key aspects of the HIV replication cycle simultaneously, rather than one drug at a time.
 Other drug therapy targets include reverse transcriptase, virus attachment, membrane fusion, cDNA integration and virion assembly.